Permissions

 EOF

-Now the cluster-administrator creates wants to bind this clusterRole in each namespace of the solar tenant.
+Now the cluster-administrator creates wants to bind this clusterRole in each namespace of the solar Tenant.
 He creates a tenantRoleBinding:

 kubectl apply -f - << EOF